sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/02_classification.md

     scale: resolution})
   .clip(aoi)

-// Add to map
+// Add the classified image to the map Map.addLayer(RFclassification, lulcVis,
-Map.addLayer(RFclassification, lulcVis,
             'RF classification');
 ```

 <img align="center" src="../images/class-gee/classification1.png" hspace="15" vspace="10" width="600">

 *Tip:* When you add the final classification to the map, it might give you an error for trying to load in the entire AOI at once.
-We are asking the script to do many computationally expensive calculations (random forest, focal mode, etc.) at and then render the products of those calculations directly onto the map in high resolution.
+We are asking the script to do many computationally expensive calculations (random forest, focal mode, etc.) and then render the products of those calculations directly onto the map in high resolution.
 The solution to this is exporting the final image and then reimporting it to put it onto the map, which is much less computationally expensive.
+Zooming in to a smaller area can also help.
 If you just want to look at the map, you can even comment out the unneeded parts of the script to make the image load even faster.

 ## Assess Accuracy

 Now, we take a look at the accuracies of each individual class.
 We first classify the testing points and then extract the error matrix, for which we just provide the property names of the "true" and "predicted" values (which are the original extracted LULC values and the LULC values predicted by the model).
 We print the error matrix and the lists of user's and producer's accuracies, but we do **not** print the overall accuracy.
-This simple way to calculate accuracy, where we divide the number of correctly classified points by the total number of points, is **not appropriate** here because our original sample was a stratified random sample.
-We need to do a weighted accuracy assessment, where we weight the class accuracies based on their predicted areas, and then aggregate them.
+This simple way to calculate accuracy, where we divide the number of correctly classified points by the total number of points, is **not appropriate** here because our original sample was a **stratified** random sample.
+We need to do a **weighted** accuracy assessment, where we weight the class accuracies based on their predicted areas, and then aggregate them.
 We will do this separately in a spreadsheet.

 *Resource:* For some background on accuracy assessment and user's and producer's accuracy, you can go to the [Accuracy Assessment page](https://sig-gis.github.io/Liberia_NSC_ForestMonitoringTraining/10_accuracy) in this website.